DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 ### Notification via JSON

 Notification via JSON is a safer and more flexible method to perform a query on Link de Pagamento Cielo.
-In this mode, the store receives the `MerchantId` and the `MerchantOrderNumber` and a URL to perform a query (GET) against the Super Link Cielo database and access transaction details.
+In this mode, the store receives the `MerchantId` and the `MerchantOrderNumber` and a URL to perform a query (GET) against the Link de Pagamento Cielo database and access transaction details.

 **Notification content via JSON**